 # svcadm disable -t network/smtp:sendmail

-Use your host name.
+Use the desired host name and domain name.

 # svcadm enable network/smtp:sendmail